Anshika01Agarwal/sales_data_analysis/README.md

 ### 1. Data Loading

-* Imported the dataset into Python.
+* Imported the sales dataset into Python.
-* Explored dataset structure and basic information.
+* Explored the dataset structure and checked data quality.

 ### 2. Data Cleaning